 On the main floor of Eureka Lab, bolts of denim are stacked in tall racks for easy access.
 The huge blue rolls come from mills across the world and are made almost exclusively from cotton.
 To a typical denim lover, this alone is the very image of sustainable fashion.
 But there’s more to jean-making than denim.
 The other components, from pocket bags to the tag, are of equal interest to Dillinger’s work, as they’re often made from less sustainable materials that can severely compromise the recyclability of “pure inputs” — like cotton and nylon that can be reused over and over again.

 Take elasticity.
 Most people now want jeans that stretch, at least a bit.
 Manufacturing stretchy jeans typically requires taking cotton, a pure input, and blending in a small percentage of elastane.
 At that point, the new material can’t be recycled.
 And dyes, hardware, even thread material can further complicate or negate the recyclability.

-This spring, Levi’s quietly released a line of garments designed with 100 percent cotton Thermadapt fabric.
+In spring 2019, Levi’s quietly released a line of garments designed with 100 percent cotton Thermadapt fabric.
 The thread starts as a polyester core wrapped in cotton, which is woven into denim.
 The polyester is then dissolved out and recaptured for future use.
 The resulting fabric looks like a heavyweight jean but is 30 percent lighter than traditional denim; it also wicks moisture from the body and provides enough insulation for year-round wear, which means stores don’t have to chuck it in the Sale bin at the end of a season.